junxit/us-congress-bills-115/bill.md

 # H.R.
 4881

-> To require the Federal Communications Commission to establish a task force for meeting the connectivity and technology needs of precision agriculture in the United States.
+> To require the Federal Communications Commission to establish a task force for reviewing the connectivity and technology needs of precision agriculture in the United States.

 ## § 1.
 Short title